Daniel-KM/Omeka-S-module-Annotate/README.md

   model directly (`oa:ResourceSelection`, `oa:Selector`, `oa:State` and `oa:Style`)
   are not available by default (see the [Annotation vocabulary]).
 They can be added if really wanted, but it's better to extend the data model.

+An important point to understand when filling the form is the distinction between ["motivation" and "purpose"], because the list of the allowed values is the same.
+The motivation is required and is a way to declare the meaning of the annotation.
+It explains why the annotation is created.
+The purpose is optional and is a way to declare the meaning of the body.
+It explains why the body is what it is.
+For example, if a user adds a bookmark "readme" to a page of a text, the motivation is "bookmarking" but the purpose will be "tagging".
+For a comment, the motivation is "commenting", but the purpose may be "commenting", "replying", "editing" or even "questionning", "describing", etc. For a rating, the motivation is "assessment" and the purpose may be "classifying" when the rate is a symbol or a descriptor like "good", "very good", or nothing when it is a simple integer value (rendered, for example, as zero or one to five stars).

+In practice, for common cases or for simplicity, the purpose is the same than the motivation and can be skipped.

 Development